Most runners would love to be able to run longer without getting so fatigued that they need to stop.

 There, the carbon dioxide is transported into the lungs.
 As your lungs get stronger, you can exhale carbon dioxide more efficiently.

-The other component to address when you are looking into how to build endurance for running is increasing your muscular endurance.
+The other component to address when looking into building endurance for running is increasing your muscular endurance.

 Muscular endurance refers to the ability of muscles to continually contract and produce force without becoming fatigued.